Multimodal Chain-of-Thought Reasoning in Language Models: Challenge of Multimodal-CoT

 \subsection{Towards the Role of CoT}

 To begin with, we fine-tune a text-only baseline for CoT reasoning on the ScienceQA benchmark \citep{lu2022learn}.
-Following \citet{lu2022learn}, we adopt UnifiedQA$_\texttt{Base}$ \citep{khashabi2020unifiedqa} as the backbone language model.\footnote{{UnifiedQA \citep{khashabi2020unifiedqa} is adopted as it is the best fine-tuning model in \citet{lu2022learn}.
-Model information and implementation details are presented in Appendix \ref{app-sec:baseline}.}} Our task is modeled as a text generation problem, where the model takes the textual information as the input and generates the output sequence that consists of the rationale and the answer.
+We adopt FLAN-Alpaca$_\texttt{Base}$ as the backbone language model.\footnote{\url{https://github.com/declare-lab/flan-alpaca}.
+It is a 200M T5 model \citep{raffel2020exploring} fine-tuned on Stanford Alpaca data \citep{taori2023alpaca}.
+Implementation details are presented in Section \ref{app-sec:baseline}.} Our task is modeled as a text generation problem, where the model takes the textual information as the input and generates the output sequence that consists of the rationale and the answer.

 As an example shown in Figure \ref{fig_examples}, the model takes the concatenation of tokens of the question text (Q), the context text (C), and multiple options (M) as the input.
-To study the effect of CoT, we compare the performance with three variants: (i) No-CoT which predicts the answer directly (QCM$\rightarrow$A); (ii) Reasoning where answer inference is conditioned to the rationale (QCM$\rightarrow$RA); (iii) Explanation where the rationale is used for explaining the answer inference (QCM$\rightarrow$AR).
+To study the effect of CoT, we compare the performance with three variants: (i) \texttt{No-CoT} which predicts the answer directly (QCM$\rightarrow$A); (ii) \texttt{Reasoning} where answer inference is conditioned to the rationale (QCM$\rightarrow$RA); (iii) \texttt{Explanation} where the rationale is used for explaining the answer inference (QCM$\rightarrow$AR).

-Surprisingly, we observe a $\downarrow$12.54\% accuracy decrease (80.40\%$\rightarrow$67.86\%) if the model predicts rationales before answers (QCM$\rightarrow$RA).
+Surprisingly, as shown in Table \ref{tab:pre_position}, we observe a $\downarrow$12.31\% accuracy decrease (81.63\%$\rightarrow$69.32\%) if the model predicts rationales before answers (QCM$\rightarrow$RA).
 The results imply that the rationales might not necessarily contribute to predicting the right answer.
-A similar phenomenon was observed in \citet{lu2022learn}, where the plausible reason might be that the model exceeds the maximum token limits before obtaining the required answer or stops generating the prediction early.
-However, we find that the maximum length of the generated outputs (RA) is always less than 400 tokens, which is below the length limit of language models (i.e., 512 in UnifiedQA$_\texttt{Base}$).
+According to \citet{lu2022learn}, the plausible reason might be that the model exceeds the maximum token limits before obtaining the required answer or stops generating the prediction early.
+However, we find that the maximum length of the generated outputs (RA) is always less than 400 tokens, which is below the length limit of language models (i.e., 512 in T5 models).
 Therefore, it deserves a more in-depth investigation into why the rationales harm answer inference.